Only System Admins (users who have ‘ALL’ access at the ‘CATALOG’ scope) have access to Data Registration.

 Automated tagging can reduce the manual work of tagging by detecting when a column is likely to contain a certain type of formatted data, such as a phone number, and then applying the relevant tag to that column.
 If auto-tagging has been enabled on the cluster, you will see the auto-tags applied on newly discovered datasets that have data matching the specified rules.
 For more information on configuring auto-tagging, see here.

 When a crawler is finished crawling and is marked ‘Crawl complete’, click on it to view the unregistered datasets.
 Then click ‘Edit Schema’ on any unregistered dataset to view its schema.
 If Auto-Tagger has detected certain formatted data, it will have automatically tagged the columns with that data.

 To delete an auto-tag that has been applied to a column, click the ‘X’ on any tags you wish to delete.
 When you have finished deleting tags, click ‘Save’.
 When you register the dataset, you will see that the tags have been applied.

 Errors during registration¶

 In some cases there might be an error during registration e.g. Table already exists with the same name.
-The registration for that table will fail and you will be notified in the post registration dialog.
-You can see the specific error by clicking the error icon so you can try to rectify it before attempting to register the table again.
+The registration for that dataset will fail and you will be notified in the post registration dialog.
+You can see the specific error by clicking the error icon so you can try to rectify it before attempting to register the dataset again.

 My file wasn't discovered by the crawler¶